samber/do/docs/docs/service-invocation/service-invocation.md

 myService, err := do.Invoke[*MyService](i)
 ```

-## Auto-magically load service
+## Auto-magically load a service

-You can also use the `do.InvokeStruct` function to auto-magically feed a service with its dependencies.
+You can also use the `do.InvokeStruct` function to auto-magically provide a service with its dependencies.
 The fields can be either exported or not.

 The `do:""` tag indicates the DI must infer the service name from its type (equivalent to `do.Invoke[*logrus.Logger](i)`).